 The members of the MB receive a management fee for their services to the foundation.
-For meetings of the MB or joint meetings with the supervisory board, members of the MB are compensated a remuneration of EUR 1,000 (excluding VAT) per day attended.
+For meetings of the MB or joint meetings with the supervisory board, members of the MB are entitled to remuneration of EUR 1,000 (excluding VAT) per day attended.

-For additional services related to the activities of the foundation, members of the MB are entitled to a service fee of EUR 200 (excluding VAT) per hour.
+For additional services related to the activities of the foundation, members of the MB are entitled to a service fee of EUR 220 (excluding VAT) per hour.
 This hourly rate is justified, considering the experience of the members of the MB.
-The hourly rate is unchanged compared to the previous remuneration policy.
+The current hourly rate has been in place since September 2024, and represents a 10% increase compared to the previous hourly rate of EUR 200 (excluding VAT), which was established when the foundation was incorporated in 2021.
+The new rates correct for high inflation in the years since the foundation's incorporation, and were approved by the SB-resolution on 16 September 2024.

 The total annual compensation for the members of the MB shall depend on the number of initiatives/cases ('actions') for which the foundation has secured funding.
 For each separately funded action, the maximum compensation shall not exceed the amount that has been budget for that action, and shall in any case be capped at EUR 17.500 (excluding VAT).
 For the chair of the MB, this cap is EUR 22.500 per year (excluding VAT).
-In 2023, SDBN launched two new funded actions (discussed further below), bringing the total to three.
+Currently, SDBN has three funded cases (discussed further below).